getlantern/browsersunbounded/README.md

 may be injected at runtime.

 `netstated` is a distributed state machine which collects and processes state changes from Broflake clients.
-It serves a network visualization on port 8080.
+It serves a network visualization at `GET /`.
+The `gv` visualizer client looks for a `netstated` instance at `localhost:8080`.

 In the example below, we assume that Freddie is at `http://localhost:9000` and the egress server is at `http://localhost:8000`:

-1. Start `netstated`: `cd netstate/d && PORT=7000 go run netstated.go`
+1. Start `netstated`: `cd netstate/d && go run netstated.go`

-2. Start a widget as user Alice: `cd cmd/dist/bin && NETSTATED=http://localhost:7000/exec TAG=Alice
+2. Start a widget as user Alice: `cd cmd/dist/bin && NETSTATED=http://localhost:8080/exec TAG=Alice
 FREDDIE=http://localhost:9000 EGRESS=http://localhost:8000 ./widget`

-3. Start a desktop client as user Bob: `cd cmd/dist/bin && NETSTATED=http://localhost:7000/exec
+3. Start a desktop client as user Bob: `cd cmd/dist/bin && NETSTATED=http://localhost:8080/exec
 TAG=Bob FREDDIE=http://localhost:9000 EGRESS=http://localhost:8000 ./desktop`

 4. Open a web browser and navigate to `http://localhost:8080`.
 As Alice and Bob complete the